khale/iit-cs562-s24-site/projects/03-hawkbeans.md

 This will fetch the code from a public git repo.

+Before you build the code, you'll need some packages.
+You can either use Vagrant with the provided `Vagrantfile` to run this in a VM, or you can install the packages manually on you own Linux VM. **Windows/Mac are not supported!** These are the packages you'll need (with Fedora package names):

+- `python3`
+- `python3-pip`
+- `readline-devel`
+- `java-1.8.0-openjdk`
+- `java-1.8.0-openjdk-devel`
+- `java-1.8.0-openjdk-javadoc`
+- `ant`

 ## Part 2: Building and Running Hawkbeans
 You can now build Hawkbeans using `make`.
 This builds the actual JVM.
 You will also want to build the Java standard libraries which Hawkbeans will use for